 Possible Exceptions to Full-Time Enrollment Requirements

 The immigration language for receiving permission to enroll less than full-time is a “Reduced Course Load (RCL)”.
-Any RCL MUST be approved in advance with the IES office, before the semester begins in which you plan to be enrolled part-time.
+Any RCL MUST be approved in advance with ISSS, before the semester begins in which you plan to be enrolled part-time.
 In some cases, an RCL can be approved during the semester if you need to drop the class.
 Please note these rules are very strict and the exceptions are not very accommodating – please plan appropriately!

 1. Last Semester